lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-11-02-Why-not-dependent.md

 while attempting to minimise their use, like dieters enjoying an occasional croissant.

 [^1]: Especially as regards constructive mathematics.
-To its founders, intuitionism is a philosophy suspicious of language, which it relegates to the purpose of recording and communicating mathematical ideas.
-To many today, "constructive mathematics" refers the use of a formalism satisfying certain syntactic properties.
+To its founders, intuitionism is a philosophy suspicious of language, which it relegates to the purpose of recording and communicating mathematical thoughts.
+This is the opposite of today's "constructive mathematics", which refers the use of a formalism satisfying certain syntactic properties.

 ### Decisions, decisions